Stem Cell Therapy For Kidney Disease

 Stem cells occur naturally throughout the body, but can be found in greater concentrations in certain ‘staging areas’ in the human body.
 The most common course for harvesting stem cells include bone marrow, fat cells, and spinal fluid.
 The cells are harvested and concentrated into a slurry- sometimes additional blood and plasma, platelets can be added to the slurry to improve its potency.
 This is then injected into the targeted area to deliver a power punch of healing replicating cells that then go to work repairing damaged cells and tissues.
 For kidney patients, this means repairing damage to the various structures and cellular bodies that help the kidney function and do its job.

 Step 3- Stem Cell Implantation and Healing

-Once stem cells are ready to be injected back into the body, there are two main methods for delivery into the body:
+Once stem cells are ready to be injected back into the body, there is one main method for delivery into the body: